polimediaupv/paella-player/doc/reference/paella-core/stream-provider-web-audio-api.md

 ## Best Practices

+1. **Always use `player.videoContainer.streamProvider`** — never create your own `AudioContext` or search for `<video>` elements in the DOM.
+The StreamProvider manages a single shared context and source node that all plugins coordinate through.

-1. **Always call `audioContext.resume()`** before creating nodes or starting playback.
+2. **Always call `audioContext.resume()`** before creating nodes or starting playback.
 Browsers require a user gesture to start audio contexts.

-2. **Use per-edge disconnect** (`from.disconnect(to)`) rather than `node.disconnect()` when sharing nodes with the plugin chain.
+3. **Use per-edge disconnect** (`from.disconnect(to)`) rather than `node.disconnect()` when sharing nodes with the plugin chain.
 The parameterless form disconnects *all* outgoing edges, which will break other consumers.

-3. **Silence worklet output with a gain node** if you are capturing audio for analysis but don't want it to play twice.
+4. **Silence worklet output with a gain node** if you are capturing audio for analysis but don't want it to play twice.
 Connect the worklet to a `GainNode` with `gain.value = 0`, then connect that to the destination.

-4. **Resample in the worklet, not in the main thread.** The worklet runs on the audio thread and can process samples without blocking the UI.
+5. **Resample in the worklet, not in the main thread.** The worklet runs on the audio thread and can process samples without blocking the UI.
 Use linear interpolation or polyphase filters for downsampling.

-5. **Buffer management** is essential for long-running capture.
+6. **Buffer management** is essential for long-running capture.
 Use a sliding window approach: trim consumed audio periodically to limit memory usage.

-6. **Reconnect on `startTranscribing()`** rather than keeping connections alive permanently.
+7. **Reconnect on `startTranscribing()`** rather than keeping connections alive permanently.
 This avoids stale graph state and ensures clean startup/shutdown cycles.

-7. **The `AudioContext` sample rate** may vary across devices (44.1 kHz, 48 kHz, etc.).
+8. **The `AudioContext` sample rate** may vary across devices (44.1 kHz, 48 kHz, etc.).
 If your processing expects a fixed rate, resample in the worklet or configure `player.config.audioProcessing.sampleRate`.

+9. **Worklets cannot use `async`/`await`, DOM, or `setTimeout`.** The `process()` method must be synchronous.
+Use `MessagePort` to communicate results back to the main thread.

+10. **Always apply anti-alias filtering before downsampling.** Without a low-pass filter at or below the Nyquist frequency of the target sample rate, high-frequency content will alias and produce audible distortion.